The Thomas Pages homepage

 'Let them marry whomever they think best, only they must marry within the family of the tribe of their father

-[because there was no male heir].
 In this way the inheritance of the Israelites will not be transferred from tribe to tribe.
-But every one of the Israelites must retain the ancestral heritage.

-No inheritance [of land] may pass from tribe to tribe.
 But every one of the tribes of the Israelites must retain its inheritance."

-precautionary check on
+precautionary check

-'nationalism' by preventing
+of 'nationalism' by

-the merging of tribes.
+merging of tribes.

-However, on the other hand, the sacralizing of regional culture or cultural groupings, indigenous or otherwise, has no place in a healthy mind or a Spirit-filled life.
+on the other hand, the 'sacralizing' of regional culture or cultural groupings, indigenous or otherwise, has no place in a healthy mind or a Spirit-filled life.
 For many persons, respect for cultural issues is more than a respect for the life experience of others including ancestors, as it ought to be.
-It is an element in personal identity.
+It becomes an element in personal identity.
 This is sad, for it not only indicates a deficient sense of personal identity but also discriminates among other human beings on issues that have no direct moral value.

 Superseded by a New Identity